nik-ritefoot/ligasys-pubmed-watch/README.md

 5. **Actions tab → PubMed sweep → Run workflow** to trigger the first run.

 Dashboard lands at `https://<you>.github.io/ligasys-pubmed-watch/`.

+## Feeds (triage surface)

+Three Atom feeds are generated each sweep, into `data/`:

+- `feed.xml` — everything
+- `feed-research.xml` — research bucket only
+- `feed-fieldnotes.xml` — field notes bucket only

+Subscribe in any feed reader (Feedly, Inoreader, NetNewsWire, etc.) using the feed URL, e.g. `https://<you>.github.io/ligasys-pubmed-watch/data/feed.xml`.
+Read/unread and save-for-later are handled by the reader and sync across your devices — that's the whole point of routing triage through RSS.

+How it behaves:

+- **GUID is the PMID.** Each paper appears exactly once, ever.
+Read state sticks to it; a later sweep can't resurface something you've read.
+- **Only first-sight papers enter a feed.** A PMID swept before never re-emits — genuine repeats stay out.
+A paper whose title/metadata says "reprint" but whose PMID is new to us is treated as new, because the PMID, not the label, drives the decision.
+- **Rolling window.** Each feed carries the trailing `FEED_WINDOW_DAYS` (default 45) of first-sight papers, so a reader that goes quiet for weeks still catches up in one pull. `data/feed_history.json` is the backing store;
+  it's committed on purpose and self-prunes.
+- First run emits empty feeds (baseline), same as the dashboard's NEW flag;
+  they fill from run two onward.

 ## Run locally